efritz/blog/content/resume/_index.md

 {{< lightbox src="/images/bigboss-dashboard.png" anchor="bigboss-dashboard" >}}

 - **Apollo** is a audio streaming server which mixes hold music and announcements from tenant-configurable playlists.
 The server self-regulates load by redirecting attached clients to servers which are already serving a particular audio file, minimizing the bytes in-flight from the audio storage system.
+{{< /content >}}

-{{< collapsing-header
+{{< content
     title="ESDN, Inc."
-    detail="2008 to 2011"
+    meta="2008 to 2011"
     >}}

 Developed an e-commerce and supply chain web application which streamline interactions between jewelry consumers, retailers, and suppliers.
 Major projects include a consumer-facing jewelry collection showcase and a retail (brick-and-mortar) location management system.
 Primary technologies include ASP.NET MVC using C# and MSSQL.
+{{< /content >}}

 ### Education

-{{< collapsing-header
+{{< content
     title="PhD Computer Science"
-    detail="2014 to 2018"
+    meta="2014 to 2018"
     >}}

-{{% small %}}University of Wisconsin &ndash; Milwaukee{{%/ small %}}
+{{% small %}}University of Wisconsin &ndash; Milwaukee{{% /small %}}

 My dissertation, [Waddle - Always-Canonical Intermediate Representation](/papers#dissertation), was supervised by [John Boyland](http://www.cs.uwm.edu/faculty/boyland/).
+{{< /content >}}

-{{< collapsing-header
+{{< content
     title="MS Computer Science"
-    detail="2011 to 2013"
+    meta="2011 to 2013"
     >}}

-{{% small %}}University of Wisconsin &ndash; Milwaukee{{%/ small %}}
+{{% small %}}University of Wisconsin &ndash; Milwaukee{{% /small %}}

 My thesis, *Optimizing the RedPrairie Distance Cache*, was supervised by [Christine Cheng](http://www.cs.uwm.edu/faculty/ccheng/).

-**Abstract**: RedPrairie's[^1] Transportation Management products are based on a suite of optimizers that approximate solutions for the Vehicle Routing Problem, a well-known NP-hard problem.
+RedPrairie's Transportation Management products are based on a suite of optimizers that approximate solutions for the Vehicle Routing Problem, a well-known NP-hard problem.
 The optimizers work by heuristically updating portions of route assignments and require many prohibitively expensive queries to a Geographic Information System.
 The thesis explores several strategies for caching queries in-memory -- specifically, how can hash tables be organized to maximize the entires which can fit in resident memory, and which cache eviction strategies retain the most useful data with respect to the optimizer's access patterns.

+RedPrairie was acquired by [JDA Software Group, Inc](https://jda.com) in 2012.

+{{< /content >}}

 ### Teaching History

-{{< collapsing-header
+{{< content
     title="University of Wisconsin -- Milwaukee"
-    detail="2011 to 2016"
+    meta="2011 to 2016"
     >}}

 - {{% icon "check-square class-icon" %}} CompSci **658 / 790** -- iOS Programming